-As one part of our strategy to limit the spread of COVID-19 in our community, we will run a comprehensive testing program for staff and students in our buildings.
+As one part of our strategy to limit the spread of COVID-19 in our community, we will run a comprehensive testing program for students and staff in our buildings.

-We will test students and staff who are coming in for in-person programs, whether or not they have COVID-19 symptoms.
+At this point, we will test 10% of students, and all unvaccinated staff per week, whether or not they have COVID-19 symptoms.
 This is called asymptomatic (or surveillance) testing.
 All staff are required to be tested.
 All students are highly encouraged to participate in testing.
-Families must give permission for students to participate in the testing program.
-These permission forms will be sent home to families and should be returned to the front office at each school as soon as possible.
+Families must opt-out of the testing program, and should contact their campus front office for more information.

-Staff and students will complete a COVID-19 test once every 14 days.
-Testing will take place every day (including Wednesdays).
-Your student will be assigned a day and time for their testing based on their class.
+Testing will take place on Wednesdays and Thursdays.
+And each week we will assign a random 10% sample for testing.
 All tests will be overseen by a nurse and our staff will be available to support students during this process.
 Our goal is to help all students remain calm and comfortable, especially for our youngest students.
 You will receive your testing schedule in the coming days.

 During their scheduled times, students will visit our COVID-testing room, and a nurse will oversee the test.
 Families and the school will receive student test results within 48-72 hours.
 If your student is not present on their scheduled testing day, they can report to the testing room on the first day they return between 9:30 a.m. and 3:30 p.m. for a “make-up” test.

 In addition to our weekly screening tests, all in-person staff, students, and visitors MUST report positive cases of COVID-19 to us as soon as possible.
 When we learn of a positive test result, either directly from an individual, or of a case on campus, we will contact the DC Department of Health, any close contacts of the individual who tested positive, and share appropriate information with our broader community.